Breathing and Exchange of Gases MCQ

 Option a – Arthropods

-The lungs are located in
+The lungs are situated in the

-(A) thoracic cavity
+(A) Thoracic cavity

-(C) abdominal cavity
+(C) Abdominal cavity

-Option a – thoracic cavity
+Option a – Thoracic cavity

 (A) Cockroach